vtex-apps/yext-store-locator/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The Yext Store Locator app provides a way to bring in loction data from the Yext Live API and create a store locator map, as well as, individual store pages for each location.
+The Yext Store Locator app provides a way to bring in location data from the Yext Live API and create a store locator map, as well as, individual store pages for each location.

 ## Configuration